-This section assesses the opportunities for developers in obtaining bank financing for real estate projects.
+Opportunities for financing new real estate projects This section assesses the opportunities for developers in obtaining bank financing for real estate projects.
+New financing

-New financing Survey participants in all countries are quite open to finance income-generating projects, with the highest level of interest shown in Ireland, Hungary, Austria and the Czech Republic.
+Survey participants in all countries are quite open to finance income-generating projects, with the highest level of interest shown in Ireland, Hungary, Austria and the Czech Republic.
 The openness of banks in Slovenia and Cyprus is more tempered, but still positive in this respect.
-Respondents expressed a more cautious approach in terms of their willingness to

-Openness of banks to finance development/income-generating projects Source: KPMG Property Lending Barometer, 2018

-Asset class preferences

-Banks also provided a response regarding their preferred asset class for development financing in each country.
-As in previous years, residential is the most preferred asset class among those surveyed in more established markets, especially in Ireland, the Netherlands and Austria.
+Respondents expressed a more cautious approach in terms of their willingness to finance new developments.
+All countries were in the positive, with the only exceptions being Sweden and Cyprus, where banks, on average, are less open in this respect.
+Banks in Ireland, Austria and Slovenia exhibited the greatest openness towards financing new development projects.
+Bank representatives were also queried on whether they are open to lending in currencies other than that of the country where the property/bank is located.
+The long standing pattern appears to prevail in terms of banks operating in the eurozone area being less open to lending in other currencies.
+Outside of the eurozone, banks in Croatia, Hungary, Poland and the Czech Republic showed a higher level of openness to the prospect, while Swedish banks indicated they were less open.
+Openness of banks to finance development/income-generating projects especially in Ireland, the Netherlands and Austria.
 In Central & Eastern Europe, on average, office is most preferred, especially in Hungary and Bulgaria.
 Among CEE markets, the popularity of the industrial/logistics asset class significantly improved across most markets since the previous survey, particularly so in the Czech Republic, Romania and Slovakia.
 The least preferred asset class on average was the hotel sector, with the exceptions of Croatia and Cyprus, where banks representatives expressed a strong preference for this class.

-Source: KPMG Property Lending Barometer, 2018
+Banks' sector preferences in providing development financing by asset class (5 - top priority)

+Asset class preferences Banks also provided a response regarding their preferred asset class for development financing in each country.
+As in previous years, residential is the most preferred asset class among those surveyed in more established markets,

 Criteria for financing Having seen how open banks are to financing properties, and having considered their asset class preferences, the following section considers the criteria in regards to selecting projects to finance.
 A long-term pattern appears to prevail in terms of a consensus among the banks surveyed in all countries, that the most important criteria for obtaining financing for a project are a strong business model and the quality of the asset.
 Other important criteria are the reputation and references of the developer/operator as well as the financial background of the developer/investor.
 The lowest ranked criteria in the CEE countries are the existence of an independent feasibility study/valuation and the size of the requested loan, the latter also ranked the lowest in more established economies.
 Loan-to-cost ratios (LTC) Bank representatives were also questioned about their technical criteria for financing.
 The responses on their loan-to-cost ratios varied by country and asset type.
-Banks' most important criteria when considering real estate financing • Other European economies Strong business model/quality of the asset Reputation and references of the developer/operator Financial background of the developer/investor Level of owner's equity How well the project is planned, status of permitting process Pre-letting/pre-sale level Existence of an independent feasibility study/valuation Size of the requested loan
+Banks' most important criteria when considering real estate financing • CEE economies Other European economies Strong business model/quality of the asset Reputation and references of the developer/operator 食食食食 食食食食食 Financial background of the developer/investor Level of owner's equity 食食食 黄黄黄黄 How well the project is planned, status of permitting process ★★★ Pre-letting/pre-sale level ★★ 黄黄黄黄 Existence of an independent feasibility study/valuation ★★★ Size of the requested loan